Skip to main content

 rm -f ./nginx-group-demo-ns.yaml

-is created in your control plane and workload cluster.
+Ensure that the namespace nginx-group-demo is created in your control plane and both workload clusters.

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} apply -f examples/sample-group-scheduling/policy.yaml